Professor, Director of Computational Linguistics Lab

 Additional affiliation: Faculty of Computing and Information Science

 I do research in two areas, computational linguistics and natural language semantics.
 I have worked extensively on mixed symbolic/probabilistic models of syntax and the lexicon, on contrastive intonation (what is called focus), and on related phenomena such as ellipsis and presupposition.
-In addition to these, I am currently working on finite state optimality theory and web harvesting of intonational data.
+In addition to these, I am currently working on finite state models of phonology and phonetics.

 Recent and Upcoming Presentations